 “Jeez, Tim, you guys say that all the time.”

 “That’s why you can’t be in the band.
-We’re a bad example to you.”
+We’re a bad influence on you.”

 “But I’m in the band, aren’t I Tim.”

 “Don’t worry, bro.
-We talked about it today and we’ve created a separate band for part-time members, it’s called The Out-Crowd and we’re writing a song about it.”
+We talked about it today.
+We’ve created a separate band for part-time members, it’s called The Out-Crowd.
+We’re writing a song about it.”

 “Give me the words so Mike and I can practice them.”

 “Well, John’s also Out-Crowd.
-He can explain what he does and you can tell him we’ve created the Out-Crowd for him as well.”
+He can explain what he does.
+You can tell him we created the Out-Crowd for him as well.”

 “Wasn’t I great on Tuesday?”